 When it comes to archiving, organisations – especially those working in regulated industries – need to ensure that they comply with legislative and regulatory requirements.

-Office 365 does have email archiving, but it is not a best-in-breed product or fully compliant, and many organisations will require or desire additional features such as tamper-proof storage and functionality to quickly respond to ediscovery requests or warrants.
+Office 365 does have email archiving, but it is not a best-in-breed product or fully compliant.
+Many organisations will require or desire additional features such as tamper-proof storage and functionality to quickly respond to ediscovery requests or warrants.
 A third-party archiving solution can provide assurance that you are supplementing Office 365 and not compromising compliance.

 Stopping advanced threats

 Today, more sophisticated threats need far more sophisticated tools.
-A common example is CEO impersonation attacks (also known as CEO Fraud or business email compromise), where an attacker uses a domain similar to the legitimate domain and sends a simple plain text email message asking an employee to settle an overdue invoice immediately or to urgently purchase a large amount of iTunes gift cards and email him/her the codes.
+A common example is CEO impersonation attacks (also known as CEO Fraud or business email compromise).
+This is where an attacker uses a domain similar to the legitimate domain and sends a simple plain text email asking an employee to send them either money or sensitive data.
+Examples include asking an employee to settle an overdue invoice or to urgently purchase a large amount of iTunes gift cards and email them the codes.

 The solution: Layering Office 365 with best-of-breed security

-Organisations using, or who are considering Office 365, need to be aware of its limitations when it comes to security.
+Organisations using or considering Office 365, need to be aware of Office 365 security risks when it comes to email and data security.
 If best-of-breed security solutions are deployed alongside it, the cloud-based software can be used productively and safely for business.
-However, companies should not settle for the standard tools, but instead seek out advanced solutions to ensure the safety of their data and integrity of their compliance programs.
+However, companies should not settle for the standard tools, but instead seek out advanced solutions to ensure best-in-class data protection and maintain the integrity of their compliance programs.